 OpManager keeps network administrators informed about the changes done to all the monitored stacks in your environment.
 OpManager generate alerts exclusively for switch stacks and informs the user when:

-Please contact our support team at email@example.com for further details on switch stack monitoring in OpManager.
+Please contact our support team at email@example.com for further details on Cisco switch stack monitoring in OpManager.

 Explore OpManager using our online demo, or download OpManager's free, 30-day trial here.
-If you want to see any additional switch stack monitoring features implemented in OpManager, we would love to hear from you.
+If you want to see any additional network switch stacking monitoring features implemented in OpManager, we would love to hear from you.
 Share your ideas here.